Ukulele Strap Button – An installation guide, Models, and more!

 It’s additionally in the way when you attempt to set your uke down on a flat surface.

-Underneath the heel pointing towards the floor
+Underneath the heel pointing toward the floor

 We like this option because it seems best for most applications.